Digha: Area

 Hotels at Talasari, New Digha Road, Gadadharpur, Purba Medinipur.

-Digha's old beach is not as wide as it used to be due to heavy soil erosion.
+Digha's old beach has shrunk overtime due to heavy soil erosion.
 Big stones and concrete steps are used to hold together the beach.
-The record number of storm surges have caused many of the unplanned shacks and smaller hotels to succumb to the sea.
-Since it is one of very few popular beaches in West Bengal, it gets overcrowded, especially during the cooler winter break.
+The record number of storm surges have caused many shacks and smaller hotels to succumb to the sea.
+Since it is one of very few popular beaches in West Bengal, it gets overcrowded, especially during the cooler winter season.

-A new beach has been developed "New Digha" which is about 2 km from the old beach.
-This new beach is bigger than the old one.
-It is not surrounded by a congested locality like the older beach.
+A new, larger beach has been developed, known as "New Digha," is about 2 km from the old beach.
 The latest attraction of New Digha is the Science Centre established by the National Council of Science Museums.
 The entire stretch of the Digha seaface from Old Digha to New Digha is filled with casuarina plantations.

 Places of interest

 Marine Aquarium and Research Centre (MARC)

 It was established in the year 1989 during the Seventh Five Year Plan.
 The major objective of the Centre is to display the marine biodiversity of the region and impart its values to the common people and to carryout the research activities.